apstemmer/connekt/README.md

 # Connekt App
 ## Setup

 You need to install all the necessary dependencies for the project.
 You may wish to install globally
 ```
 sudo npm install react create-react-app
+sudo apt-get install mysql-server
+sudo npm install express --save
 sudo npm update
-sudo apt-get install mysql-server
 ```
 choose the password: connekt for the mysql database